zphixon/nccl/README.md

 **non-crap config language**

-It's easy.
-I mean real easy.
+It's as easy as five cents.
 Also not crap, which is kind of the point.

 * key/value bindings
 * lists